 The fence is adjustable.
 It makes your material stays in place as you are cutting.
 The T-square fence is the standard fence.
 Specialty fences have a micro-adjust feature.
 The Vega U26 Table saw has micro-adjustment table support.
 You are allowed to fine-tune the measurements of the cut.
 Some saws come with extendable fences that take care of large materials.
 Some do have magnifiers for better visibility.

 I recommend a table saw that rips larger materials with accuracy.
 However, it also depends on the ideal materials you will be working on.
 The rip capacity ranges from 18iches for the entry-level saws to 60inches for high-end saws.

 - Both saws have a mounted blade that is at different angles.

 Differences between a miter saw, and a table saw

 - Table saws are ideal for cutting large wood, whereas miter saws are ideal for short wood pieces.

 - Miter saws are for cutting angles, whereas table saws are for straight materials.

 - Miter saws are better for cutting bevels than table saws.

-- A miter saw is limited to material that is shorter than the blade whereas table saws cut materials that are even longer than the width of the blade.
+- A miter saw is limited to material shorter than the blade, whereas table saws cut materials that are even longer than the width of the blade.

 - Miter saws come in compact sizes, whereas table saws are bigger.